Last updated 4 min read

 Some of them don't work, disappoint us, and even lead to losses.
 We turn them into fears and learn to avoid them as something that leads to survivorship threats.

 We repeat the process again and again while we are growing up.
-Eventually, we work out certain - neural pathways, or simply communication habits that we later use on daily basis as a part of our social behaviours toolkit.
+Eventually, we work out certain - neural pathways, or simply communication habits that we later use on daily basis as a part of our social behaviors toolkit.

 There is usually a trade-off between a craving for possible reward and a fear of penalty.
-Species learn how to balance their behaviour according to their capabilities to maintain a comfortable balance between achievements, place in the social hierarchy, and the stress they get from failures.
+Species learn how to balance their behavior according to their capabilities to maintain a comfortable balance between achievements, place in the social hierarchy, and the stress they get from failures.

 That's how social adaptation works.